-As the pandemic continues to pose threats to business operations, PRASAC has acted with agility to guard against risks and has taken decisive actions to ensure we protect our employees and provide timely support to our customers.
+Adapting the business operations in response to COVID-19 pandemic, PRASAC has acted with agility to guard against risks and has taken decisive actions to ensure we protect our employees and provide timely support to our customers.
 We suspended our staff travel and postponed large events and meetings.
-We moved some staff from head office to work in other branch offices around Phnom Penh, adapted rotating shift work schedule (i.e. while a group of staff is working at office, other groups shall be working from home) to apply social distancing and strictly implemented COVID-19 prevention guidelines issued by the Ministry of Health.
+We moved some staff from head office to work in other branch offices around Phnom Penh, hosted online meeting, adapted rotating shift work schedule (i.e. while a group of staff is working at office, other groups shall be working from home) to apply social distancing and strictly implemented COVID-19 prevention guidelines issued by the Ministry of Health.

 We strongly encourage clients and staff to do financial transactions through ATM, mobile banking, and internet banking.
-We have launched new version of our PRASAC Mobile and Internet Banking app to promote cashless payment.
+To promote cashless payment, we offer PRASAC Mobile Banking service for free of charge - no monthly fee and no transaction fee.
+Recently, the app has received significant enhancement with new features such as Open Term Deposit Account, PIN Reset, Login by Phone Number, Share Account Information, Push Notification and other functions, allowing customers to conduct online banking securely on their smart phone anytime, anywhere with no physical contact or branch visits.
 All branches are operating as normal, but we need our visitors, clients, and staff to follow social distancing and office entrance protocols (hand washing, temperature checks, mask wearing and scanning of QR Code of Ministry of Health).

 Despite this time of uncertainty, PRASAC continues to grow in all key areas, including the total assets, deposits and loans, profit as well as financial technology.
 We have learned a lot from the challenges of the past several years that made PRASAC become a strong and stable institution for more than 25 years of sustainable growth.
-As results of the end of quarter II of 2021, the total assets were USD 3.83 billion, growing 14.23% compared to same quarter of 2020.
-The deposit balance increased to USD 2.32 billion, and the gross loan portfolio amounted up to USD 3.35 billion.
-The shareholder's equity also grew and reached USD 587 million in the reported period.
-On a side note, PRASAC increased its registered capital to USD 300 million in this quarter.
+As results of the end of Q3 of 2021, the total assets were USD 4.07 billion, growing 22.06% compared to same quarter of 2020.
+The deposit balance increased to USD 2.46 billion, and the gross loan portfolio amounted up to USD 3.60 billion.
+The shareholder's equity also grew and reached USD 634 million while registered capital was USD 300 million in the reporting period.